MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-azure-vm-manually.md

 ### Create a Red Hat Enterprise Linux machine

-Use the following steps to create a basic VM, ensure that all the required tools are installed on it, take snapshot of its disk, and then create replicas based on the snapshot:
+Use the following steps to create a basic VM, ensure the installation of required tools, take a snapshot of its disk, and create replicas based on that snapshot:

 1. Create a VM by using [az vm create](/cli/azure/vm).
 You run the deployment manager on this VM.